Medical Marijuana For PTSD & Other Psychological Disorders

 Anxiety, for example, is easily tempered by cannabis high in CBD.
 CBD yields a relaxing state, which calms the negative symptoms of severe anxiety.
 On the other hand, THC can help with depression.
 THC yields a euphoric state, which helps raise dopamine levels in the brain.
 This in turn helps regulate or control depressive symptoms.

 Unfortunately, not every state offers medical marijuana to specifically treat anxiety and depression.
 Of the states Green Health Docs currently serves, only Maryland and Missouri offer depression or anxiety as a qualifying condition.
-A diagnosis of PTSD would be required in order to obtain an Ohio marijuana card or a North Dakota marijuana card.
+A diagnosis of PTSD would be required in order to obtain an Ohio marijuana card.

 Chronic pain is a common qualifying condition for medical marijuana treatment, and many depression and anxiety symptoms can manifest as arthritis and other debilitating ailments.
 These ailments often result in chronic pain, which would also qualify a patient.